Philology

 that I was cognitively dependent on language.
 I never became an

-acutely aware that encounter with other languages develops my mind, and
+acutely aware that encounter with other languages develops, i.e.,

 language with which I am not too familiar.
 I respond powerfully